cs1302uga/cs1302-tutorials/visibility/visibility.rst

 ******************

 Instead of saying that something has **private** visibility, we usually just say that it's private.
-In Java, top-level and local-level declarations are not allowed to be private; however, any member-level declaration is allowed.
+In Java, only member-level declarations are allowed to be private.
 Private members are considered the least visible;
-they are only visible from lines of code that are written within the same class, and they are not visible from any other location.
+they are **only visible from lines of code in the same class**.

 ===============  ==========  ============  ===========  =========
 Visibility       Visible From